(Corrects to show duties imposed on imported goods worth $34 bln each of U.S. and China in third paragraph, not duties worth $34 bln)

 By Sruthi Shankar

-July 9 (Reuters) - U.S. stock index futures rose on Monday, drawing strength from healthy U.S. jobs data last week that helped investors look past rising trade tensions between the United States and China.
+July 9 (Reuters) - U.S. stock futures pointed to opening gains for Wall Street on Monday after healthy U.S. jobs data last week helped investors look past rising trade tensions between the United States and China.

 Chipmakers Micron and Advanced Micro Devices rose more than 1.5 percent in premarket trading, as trade fears eased.
-A host of Chinese companies with listings on U.S. bourses — Alibaba, JD.com and Baidu also climbed.
+A host of Chinese companies with listings on U.S. bourses, Alibaba, JD.com and Baidu also climbed after KeyBanc recommendations on the stocks.

 China's securities regulator said on Sunday it plans to ease restrictions on foreign investment in stocks listed on the Shanghai or Shenzhen exchanges to attract more foreign capital and support the economy.